tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

     classes, unlike MVP, which is a bit better and relies on "contract" interfaces that enrich our design with better abstractions

-[^x]: MVC is a horrible (and most popular out there) pattern I'd only use for
+[^x]: MVC is a horrible (and most popular out there) pattern outdated from
-    Android apps I used to write 10 years ago in 2013, but it's good for basic GUIs if there's no better support from the GUI tooling
+    Android apps written ten years ago (I used it in 2013), but it's good for basic GUIs if there's no better support from the GUI tooling

 So the complex part of this package will be the `Canvas` graphics instead.